 Although German scientists first discovered the protective effects of silymarin on liver function in the late 1960s, its impressive cancer-fighting properties were just discovered in the last decade.
 While it is not surprising that an antioxidant like silymarin would have anti-cancer effects, the molecular effects of silymarin that give it powerful anti-cancer properties have amazed even the scientific community.
 In the last few years, researchers have begun to discover exactly why silymarin has such broad anti-cancer properties.

 Among the most promising cancer fighting strategies that researchers are trying to develop are angiogenesis inhibitors (which stop the proliferation of blood vessels that feed tumors), cell cycle regulators, and selective promoters of cancer cell death.
 Amazingly, silymarin has been shown to possess all of these abilities.
 A review of research into silymarin’s effects on prostate cancer concluded that silymarin has a huge potential to interfere with many molecular events involved in cancer cell growth, progression, and angiogenesis.
 One study done in August 2008 indicated that silymarin may inhibit metastasis in prostate cancer.
 31 Another study done in September 2008 identified the strong efficacy of silymarin in prostate cancer prevention and intervention, as reported in previous studies.32

-Because of this you would expect silymarin to have activity against a broad range of cancer types, and an examination of the literature shows that silymarin has impressive effects against prostate18, colon19, ovarian20, skin21, lung22, breast23, and cervical cancers24 in preliminary studies.
-In the cases of prostate and ovarian cancer, human clinical trials are currently underway both in the USA and Europe.
+Because of this you would expect silymarin to have activity against a broad range of cancer types, and an examination of the literature shows that silymarin has impressive effects against prostate18, colon19, ovarian20, skin21, lung22, breast23, and cervical cancers.24

 Offers hope for the prevention of cancer … and as an adjunct treatment